 Caramel is a heaven-sent indulgence.
 It’s so tasty even just by the spoonful.
 I seriously can’t help but lick the spoon.

 But where caramel really shines is topping your other favorite foods.
 I love this Homemade Caramel Sauce on top of ice cream.
+We also absolutely love this homemade butterscotch sauce, too!!

 I’ll drizzle it on top of any dessert recipe I can.